 -

-ASHTAR Theatre and Theatr Genedlaethol Cymru are looking for creative participants aged 16 – 25 from Palestine and Wales to take part in a new cross-cultural project.
+As part of a project between Ashtar Theatre and Theatr Cymru, creative participants aged 16 – 25 from Palestine and Wales are taking part in a new cross-cultural project.

 -